ian-mcnair/Particle-Filter-Simulation/README.md

 # ParticleFilter2DDemo

 ## General Summary
 The particle filter is used in many applications.
 The inspiration for this implementation is locating a robot in a known space (or map).
 This project utilizes a main avatar (Cat on Roomba) as the actual location.
-The other smaller dots represent guesses as to where the robot thinks it actually is based on known landmarks which can be choosen inside the code.
+The other smaller dots represent guesses as to where the robot thinks it actually is based on known landmarks which can be chosen inside the terminal once run.
 The user controls the actual robot's speed with the up and down arrows.
 There is not max limit, but the roomba will never move backwards.
 Direction is controlled with the left and right arrow keys by rotating.

 ## Theory
 In application, robots equipped with sensors are never 100% sure of where they are.
 Even with the most advanced cameras or sensors, a robots "idea" of its location is probabalistic.
 Consider a robot navigating an unknown area.
 With the sensors provided, maps can be developed pretty reliably.
 At the same time, its important for a robot to be able to locate itself within a space.